naneja/Acrobot-v1/README.md

 Follow the instructions as per Udacity.

-If notebook file doesn't load, click https://nbviewer.jupyter.org/github/naneja/Acrobot-v1/blob/master/n-Tile-Coding.ipynb
+If notebook file doesn't load, copy url in https://nbviewer.jupyter.org